 Most dealers will buy broken watches if they can be fixed relatively easily.
 While they do use condition to determine value, they’re not opposed to refurbishing what they buy.
 It’s rare for a sold watch to be in such good condition that it doesn’t require cleaning and polishing.
 If the repair will cost more than the timepiece’s value, it might need to be bought for its melt value.

 How Easy is It?

 Selling used watches is not as easy as selling scrap gold.
 Legitimate buyers are rare, and not all offer cash loans as well.
-Contact us today to receive the expertise, passion, and knowledge of an ethical dealer.
+Contact us online, or visit us at our Yonge and Eglinton store front today to receive the expertise, passion, and knowledge of an ethical dealer.